-From the architect.
+Text description provided by the architects.
 This farm building dating back to the 16th century has a particularly rich history.
 Today, this adventure is continued by the rehabilitation of the Theatre du Châtelard.

 The farm, composed of dwelling places, barns, stables, ovens, gardens and orchards, became Voltaire's property in 1759; the latter undertook improvements in order to house there the domestics of his nearby castle.

 Requisitioned by the army during the Revolution , the buildings were used as a guard-room and a bakery.
 During the 19th century, the farm went back to its agricultural purpose, until it stopped its activity in 1988.